pemellquist/skypunch/README.md

 Background
 ----------
-Skypunch is a service monitoring program which allows monitoring of cloud services for their availability and uptime.
+Skypunch is a service monitoring service which allows for the monitoring of cloud services for their availability and uptime.
 Skypunch can be configured to monitor any REST service and inform a user to the availability, or lack of, based on configurable notification parameters.
-Skypunch supports the ability to access a REST service using various HTTP(S) authentication methods including the usage of Openstack Keystone authentication tokens.
+Skypunch supports the ability to access any REST service using various HTTP(S) authentication methods including the usage of Openstack Keystone authentication tokens.

 Design
 ------
 Skypunch runs as a system daemon using an SQL database for the definition of 'targets' to be monitored.
-Each target defined will be monitored at the defined REST URL and method at the defined frequency.
+Each target defined will be monitored at the defined REST URL and frequency.
 As each target is monitored, skypunch will log the result details to a log file ,update the SQL database with the results and inform a configurable user on the occurrence of an error or recovery.

-Skypunch is comprised of the following main areas:<br><br>
+Skypunch is comprised of the following main:<br><br>
 **Python based monitoring code**<br>
 Skypunch is implemented in Python and uses a number of Python libraries including sqlalchemy for mysql access.<br>

 **MySQL database for defined 'targets' and 'notifiers'**<br>
-SQL table schemas for the definition of targets to be monitored and users to be notified are defined in a mysql database.
+SQL tables for targets to be monitored and users to be notified are defined within the mysql database.
-The most recent monitored status is also updated to the target database for each target.<br>
+The most recent monitored status and empirical statistics are updated with each target request.<br>

 **Configuration file for main runtime configuration**<br>
-A config file allows for global run time settings.<br>
+A configuration file allows for global run time settings.<br>

 **Log file for run time information**<br>
-A log file captures all monitored call details.<br>
+A log file captures all request details.<br>

 **Built in support for Openstack Keystone authentication**<br>
-Skypunch can monitor any HTTP REST service including Openstack services which require Openstack Keystone tokens<br>
+Skypunch can monitor any HTTP(S) REST service including Openstack services which require Openstack Keystone tokens.
+Skypunch will automatically retrieve an Openstack Keystone token and use it with the target request.<br>

 **Simple Command Line Interface (CLI)**<br>
-A CLI allows inspecting the current status of each monitored target.<br>
+A CLI allows interfacing with the skypunch daemon to list targets, notifiers and their current state<br>

 Skypunch Database
 -----------------
-At the core of skypunch are the database tables which the skypunch daeamon uses to monitor targets and inform notifiers.
+At the core of skypunch are the database tables which the skypunch daeamon uses to monitor targets and inform users.
 The details for these tables can be found in *skypunch.sql* <br><br>

 **targets Table** <br>
 Each row in the table defines details of how to monitor each target including:
-* URL of system to be monitored
+* URL of system to be monitored (HTTP or HTTPS)
-* HTTP Method to use
+* HTTP Method to use (GET,PUT,POST,DELETE,HEAD)
 * The type of HTTP authentication to use (NONE, BASIC, OPENSTACK)
 * The frequency of monitoring  (as frequent as once a second)
 * A timeout to fail on
-* The expected result for 'success'
+* The expected result for 'success' (HTTP status code e.g. 200)

-Each row in the table also defines results for monitoring of each target
+Each row in the table also defines results for each target
-* The last last status (PASS, FAIL)
+* The last status (PASS, FAIL)
-* Timestamp of last monitor
+* Timestamp of last request
-* A detailed description of a failure
+* A detailed description of a failure (if present)
-* Statistics on success and failures
+* Statistics on success and failures (counters)

 **notifiers Table** <br>
-Each row within the notifier table defines someone, or system, to be notified upon a failure or success.
+Each row within the notifier table defines someone to be notified upon a failure or success.
-* The type of notification (SMTP, Tweet, etc)
+* The type of notification (SMTP, Tweet, RSS)
-* Notification specific parameters (email address and parameters)
+* Notification specific parameters (e.g. email address and parameters)

 Installing Skypunch (for dev and ops)